PoCInnovation/Workshops/software/5.Actions/README.md

   - Create an image of the program with a Dockerfile
   - Create a new workflow that wait test to be successful and then build and push the image on docker hub or github package

+If you like web development, you can:
+  - Create a little API
+  - Create a [Postman](https://www.postman.com/) collection to test your API
+  - Create a workflow that test your API thanks to [Newman Action](https://github.com/marketplace/actions/newman-action)

 You can also check these links
   - [Marketplace](https://github.com/marketplace?type=actions)
   - [Documentation](https://docs.github.com/en/free-pro-team@latest/actions)